Gigi Meroni

 Luigi "Gigi" Meroni (/it/; 24 February 1943 – 15 October 1967) was an Italian professional footballer who played as a winger.
+Throughout his career, he drew comparisons to George Best due to his playing style, appearance, and lifestyle.

 He played 145 matches in Serie A, scoring 29 goals.
-At international level, he represented Italy on six occasions between 1966 and 1967, scoring two goals, and took part at the 1966 FIFA World Cup.
+At international level, he represented the Italy national team on six occasions between 1966 and 1967, scoring two goals, and took part in the 1966 FIFA World Cup.

 Club career

-Meroni, of Romani heritage, began playing football in a small courtyard of 60 square metres, and then moved to the field of the Oratorio di San Bartolomeo in Como.
-From the age of two he had lost his father.
-His mother Rosa, a professional weaver, had financial difficulties raising three children: Celestino, Luigi (called Luigino, then Gigi) and Maria.
-His first job was as a designer of silk neckties, he also devoted himself to painting.
+Meroni, of Romani heritage, began playing football at the Oratorio di San Bartolomeo in Como.
+His father died when Meroni was two years old.
+His mother Rosa, a professional weaver, raised him and his two siblings, Celestino and Maria.
+Before his professional football career, Meroni worked as a designer of silk neckties and devoted time to painting.

-His football career began in the Como youth sector, where he also made his debut for the first team, albeit in the second division.
-He was then sold to Genoa.
-In the shadow of the Lanterna, Meroni had moments of great notoriety.
-On the last match of the season, Meroni refused to undergo examinations for doping control, saying that he had forgotten the test in a hotel.
-Three other players tested positive for amphetamines and Meroni was suspended for the first five games of Serie A in 1963.
+His football career began in the Como youth sector, where he eventually made his first-team debut in the second division.
+He was subsequently transferred to Genoa.
+During the final match of the 1963–64 Serie A season, Meroni failed to undergo a doping control examination, stating he had forgotten the test in his hotel.
+Following positive tests for amphetamines among three other players, Meroni was suspended for the first five games of the following season.